nalabrie/clip-to-mpv/README.md

 ## Description

 A simple Rust CLI app to play URLs stored in the clipboard with mpv.
+Works and tested on Windows and Linux.
+Should work on macOS as well, but not yet tested.

 ## Dependencies